GilianPonte/gilianponte.github.io/_pages/teaching.md

 - [Copenhagen](https://maps.app.goo.gl/XQLSzQryoe4ubugv7)
 - [Amsterdam](https://maps.app.goo.gl/oB6LFmX2ks19qtmMA)

-Let me know if you have any recommendations!
+Let me know if you have any recommendations and don't forget to cite me if you have used any of my lists :)